Lisburn: Schools and colleges

+List of Lisburn schools

 Churches

 Lisburn is notable for its large number of churches, with 132 churches listed in the Lisburn City Council area.
-Christ Church Cathedral, commonly referred to as Lisburn Cathedral, is the diocesan church for the Church of Ireland bishopric of Connor.
+Christ Church Cathedral (from 1708), commonly referred to as Lisburn Cathedral, is the diocesan church for the Church of Ireland bishopric of Connor.

 The principal Roman Catholic Church in Lisburn is St Patrick's on Chapel Hill dedicated in 1900.
 For Presbyterians the senior congregation remains that of the First Presbyterian Church, off Market Square, built in 1768, and enlarged and remodelled in 1873 and 1970.
 For the Methodists, it is the Seymour Street Church opened on ground donated by Sir Richard Wallace in 1875.

 Transport

 Rail

 The Lisburn railway station was opened on 12 August 1839.
 Express trains taking 10–15 minutes to reach Belfast's Great Victoria Street.
 The train also links the city directly with Newry, Portadown, Lurgan, Moira and Bangor.
 The station also has services to Dublin Connolly in the city of Dublin, with three trains per day stopping at the station.
 All railway services from the station are provided by Northern Ireland Railways, a subsidiary of Translink.
 The city is also served by Hilden railway station.